 |Corporate Data Analytics Training||2PM-5PM, 2 days a week|

 This is a remote position that requires reliable Internet access.
 There is no expectation of in-person attendance.

-Eskwelabs pays a market-competitive hourly rate for mentors, including class-time and pre-class preparation.
-Rates may differ based on program and skills being taught.
+Eskwelabs pays a market-competitive hourly rate for mentors, including class time and pre-class preparation.
+Rates may differ based on the program and skills being taught.
 Returning mentors may have higher rates.